 The District continues to seek another participating agency to take over leadership of the CRL-TAC and chair the meetings, but the District will continue to provide the same level of staff support.
 The CRL-TAC meets as needed concerning management of the Carmel River lagoon and beach.
-As described above, the CRL-TAC did not meet during the last seven RYs.
 The District is no longer actively pursuing funding to implement Final Study Plan for the Long-Term Adaptive Management of the Carmel River State Beach and Lagoon (April 17, 2007), as no applicable source of funding was secured during the prior three RYs.
-The District is instead supporting analysis, permitting, and development of the Ecosystem Protective Barrier Project being advocated by the Carmel River Watershed Conservancy (CRWC) and pursued with grant funding acquired by the CRWC and provided to MC-RMA.
+The District is instead supporting analysis, permitting, and development of the Ecosystem Protective Barrier Project being advocated by the Carmel River Watershed Conservancy (CRWC) and pursued with grant funding acquired by the CRWC and provided to Monterey County-Resource Management Agency (MC-RMA)